The Spy Who Came in from the Cold: Related novels

 A Legacy of Spies, le Carré's 2017 novel, recounts the backstory to The Spy Who Came in From the Cold within a modern-day frame story told from the point of view of Peter Guillam.

-Karla's Choice, a 2024 Le Carré continuation novel by Nick Harkaway, the son of le Carré, takes place not long after that of The Spy Who Came in from the Cold.
+Karla's Choice, a 2024 le Carré continuation novel by Nick Harkaway, the son of le Carré, takes place not long after that of The Spy Who Came in from the Cold.
 Harkaway re-creates several of the original book's main characters, especially George Smiley, in the context of le Carré's later novels.
-Harkaway's book takes as one of its themes the various characters' recriminations over Leamas's death.
+Harkaway's book takes as one of its themes the various characters' recriminations over Leamas' death.

 Awards and nominations

-Le Carré's book won a 1963 Gold Dagger award from the Crime Writers' Association for "Best Crime Novel".
+The novel won a 1963 Gold Dagger award from the Crime Writers' Association for "Best Crime Novel".
 Two years later the US edition was awarded the Edgar Award from the Mystery Writers of America for "Best Mystery Novel".
 It was the first work to win the award for "Best Novel" from both mystery writing organisations.
 Screenwriters Paul Dehn and Guy Trosper, who adapted the book for the 1965 movie, received an Edgar the following year for "Best Motion Picture Screenplay" for an American movie.

 In 1990, the Crime Writers' Association ranked the novel third in their list The Top 100 Crime Novels of All Time.
 Five years later in a similar list by Mystery Writers of America the novel was ranked sixth.
 Time magazine, while including The Spy Who Came in from the Cold in its top 100 novels list, stated that the novel was "a sad, sympathetic portrait of a man who has lived by lies and subterfuge for so long, he's forgotten how to tell the truth."

 In 2005, the fiftieth anniversary of the Dagger Awards, The Spy Who Came in from the Cold was awarded the Dagger of Daggers, a one-time award given to the Golden Dagger winner regarded as the stand-out among all fifty winners over the history of the Crime Writers' Association.

 The book also headed the Publishers Weeklys list of 15 top spy novels in 2006.